 Since 1992, I have worked as an educator in public schools for Madera, Chawanakee, Golden Valley and Bass Lake Unified Schools as well as Fresno County School Districts.
 I taught Child Development at the Madera Community College for many years.
 I volunteered at Small Fry Cooperative, a landmark in Madera, when my daughter was in preschool, after I had taught Kindergarten for 6 years.
 I have been a long-time resident and community member of Madera Ranchos since 1991 and have enjoyed teaching since 1992 from Pre-Kindergarten to College.

 As a teacher, I am very concerned about the privatization of public education towards private charters and for profit schools which may pay teachers less, have unelected boards unaccountable to the local people, offer students less and allow for “Choice” of their students rather than serving all students quality education, and consistently offend constitutional prohibitions of separation of church and state in funding and curriculum.

 The Federal Government, under President Trump’s Budget, was attempting to cut the US Department of Education budget by $ 9.2 Billion and put our schools at greater burden of producing well educated students.
 I find the “choice” and school voucher direction to be misleading our country and being 45th in the nation in education, California must work smarter to protect and strengthen education for all students, who represent the future of our state and nation.

 We may need to ban charter schools, that try to privatize public money so as to ensure Public Schools for all students which is embedded in our Federal, State and Local Laws, such as the Individuals with Disabilities Education Act (IDEA) or Family Education Rights and Privacy Act (FERPA) and Protection of Pupil Rights Amendment (PPRA).

 Some public charters, however, do adhere to best practices in the public interest with teacher-led schools that welcome all students including those with the highest needs.
-We must do more in our school districts for our disabled and special needs students as well as for english learners and gifted students by offering appropriate programs.
+We must do more in our school districts for our disabled and special needs students as well as for multi-language learners and gifted students by offering appropriate programs.